 Spring semester: October 1 (the semester prior to the term abroad)

-Applications for our programs will open in January 2019.
-The deadline to apply for Fall and Academic Year 2019 programs will be March 1, 2019.
-After the deadline, the Office of International Programs study abroad staff will review applications.
+Applications will be reviewed by the language department alongside the Office of Global Education staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.